This Grilled Flank steak is simply seasoned, grilled, then topped with caramelized onion sauce.

 Fair warning, this is not my normal weeknight recipe.
 The sauce, while very hands off, takes some time to simmer.
 I'd recommend planning this for a special weekend dinner!

-Ready for flavorful flank steak topped with a decadent sauce?
+Ready for flavorful grilled flank steak topped with a decadent sauce?
 Let's do it!

 First, cut the onion into long slices.
 Add to a skillet with olive oil and butter, and set to cook and caramelize for about 25 minutes until golden brown.

-Once the steak is done, pull it off the grill and let it sit for 5-10 minutes before slicing it to let the juices re-distribute and lock into the meat.
+Once the steak is done, pull it off the grill and let it rest for 5-10 minutes before slicing it to let the juices re-distribute and lock into the meat.
 This is a tip that works for all steaks, regardless of how you cook them!
 If you slice immediately, the juice will run out of the meat.

 For the steak